WhatsApp File Sending Issues: Why Your Files Fail and How to Fix It

 Issue 2: File Format Blocked

 WhatsApp blocks certain file formats entirely for security reasons.
 Executable files — .exe, .apk, .bat, .com, .cmd, .scr and a handful of others — cannot be sent via WhatsApp on any platform.
+This aligns with CISA guidance on avoiding unsafe file execution from messaging platforms.
 If you are trying to send a file and it fails silently with no clear error, check the file extension.
 It may be on WhatsApp's blocked list.

 The workaround within WhatsApp: compress the file into a .zip archive before sending, then the recipient extracts it.
 Or rename the extension temporarily — rename .exe to .pdf, send, recipient renames back — though this only works if the recipient knows to do so.
 The cleaner solution for blocked formats is using a transfer tool with no format restrictions.
 Zapfile transfers any file format without restriction or processing.